voxeltycoon/docs/docs/guides/script-mods/creating-your-first-script-mod.md

 As we now have a DLL, we can put it into the game.
 Just copy the DLL to your mod directory inside the game's `Content` folder, just as you do with any other mod asset.
 Now you can run VT, and start the new game with your mod enabled.

 !!! note
-    Don't forget to [create a `mod.json` file](/guides/how-to-publish-your-mod/#set-custom-title-and-description) inside the mod pack folder which will allow the game to locate and load the mod.
+    Don't forget to put a [`mod.json` metadata file](/guides/basics/mod.json) inside the mod pack folder which will allow the game to locate and load the mod.

 !!! tip
     To avoid manual copying the DLL file after every change, you can setup [post-build event](https://docs.microsoft.com/en-us/visualstudio/ide/how-to-specify-build-events-csharp?view=vs-2019) in the project settings.